oVirt/ovirt-site/source/feature/uiplugins.html.md

 *   Name: [Vojtech Szocs](User:Vszocs)
 *   Email: <vszocs@redhat.com>

-### Current status

-*   Plugin infrastructure implementation complete and working
-*   In progress: improve and extend plugin API to cover more use-cases
-*   In progress: resolve issues with JavaScript vs. REST API communication

 ### Overview

 oVirt web administration application (WebAdmin) is the main graphical user interface for managing all components of a virtual system infrastructure.
 In addition to existing WebAdmin functionality, there can be times when administrators want to expose additional features or to integrate with other systems through WebAdmin UI.
 This is where UI plugins come into play: each plugin represents a set of user interface extensions that can be packaged and distributed for deployment on oVirt Engine via WebAdmin.

 ### Introduction

 UI plugins integrate with WebAdmin directly on the client (web browser) using [JavaScript](http://en.wikipedia.org/wiki/JavaScript) programming language.
-Plugin invocation is driven by WebAdmin and happens right within the context of web browser's JavaScript runtime, using JavaScript language as the lowest common denominator between WebAdmin ([GWT](http://en.wikipedia.org/wiki/Google_Web_Toolkit)) and individual plugins.
+Plugin invocation is driven by WebAdmin and happens right within the context of browser's JavaScript runtime, using JavaScript language as the lowest common denominator between WebAdmin ([GWT](http://en.wikipedia.org/wiki/Google_Web_Toolkit)) and individual plugins.
 UI plugins can take full advantage of JavaScript language and its rich ecosystem of libraries.
 There are no specific rules on how to implement UI plugins, plugin API is designed to be simple and not to get in developer's way, regardless of how a developer chooses to write the plugin.

 At key events during runtime, WebAdmin invokes individual plugins via [event handler functions](#Application_event_reference) representing WebAdmin → plugin communication.
 Even though WebAdmin supports many different event handler functions, a plugin only declares functions which are of interest to its implementation.
 Each plugin must register relevant event handler functions as part of its [bootstrap sequence](#Plugin_bootstrap_sequence), before the plugin is put to use by WebAdmin.